flatiron-school/books.flatironschool.com/README.md

 ## Description

 A database of books used in the Ruby classroom.
-Originally written by [den1k](https://github.com/den1k/booxr).
+Originally written by [den1k](https://github.com/den1k/booxr) and [georgemayer](https://github.com/georgemayer/).

 ## Local Setup